emekeh/HDSC-Winter-22/README.md

 # HDSC-Winter-23
-This is a repository of Quiz codes for HDSC Winter 2023.
+This is a repository of Quiz codes for HDSC Internship Winter 2023.